-The Trust has invested its reserves in the Armed Forces Common Investment Fund (AFCIF), which is managed by an Advisory Board (Armed Forces Charities Advisory Company (ACAC)) which is appointed by the Ministry of Defence.
+The Trust has invested its reserves in the Armed Forces Growth & Income Fund, a CAIF, which is managed by BlackRock and overseen by an Advisory Board (Armed Forces Charities Advisory Company (ACAC)) which is appointed by the Ministry of Defence.
 The Advisory Board comprises of City and Service Charities Representatives.